Ninjadini/njconsole/docs/custompanels.md

 # Lock editor console window to a single panel

 You may want to have multiple console windows open with each set to a specific panel for easy access.
+This should allow you to migrate your existing editor tools to NjConsole panel while keeping the old way to access it.

 Here is how it looks:
 <img src="images/lock-panel.png" alt="Screenshot of locking a panel to window">